ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 There are no strict rules as to when to use which approach, but the general idea is to give it a good thought, and consider the various implication each has.

 As an example, in an e-commerce application product names and prices are actually better be denormalized into an order line object, since you want to make sure the customer sees the same price and product title in the order history.
-But the customer name and addresses should never be denormalized into the order entity.
+But the customer name and addresses should probably be references, rather than denormalized into the order entity.

 For most cases where denormalization is not an option, Includes are probably the answer.
 Whenever a serious processing is required after the Map/Reduce work is done, or when you need a different entity structure returned than those defined by your index - take a look at Live Projections.